"sugar and spice and all that's nice,

 The last round ended up with slightly crispier sides because I suppose I should've checked them sooner.
 No doubt with the oven running through three rounds of cookie sheets, the temperature would be pretty darn high by now.
 It overcooked the final batch by a teensy-weensy minute or two but those gosh-darned seconds turned out to be pretty precious.
 So, my advice?
 Don't overbake.
 Underbake, if possible, because that's always best.
 Remove from oven early, allow to sit in the pan for several minutes to finish cooking by the carry-over heat, then transfer cookies to the cooling rack to cool on their own.

-Then, snappy as a swinging door, you must seal them away in an airtight container so no one else can eat them they do not harden.
+Then, snappy as a swinging door, you must seal them away in an airtight container so

 I swear, baking should be included on the list of therapeutic remedies for stress.
 I think every kitchen fanatic in the world might agree with me on that.